Saturday, April 12th, 2025

 Reveal the authorAbout Daily Jefferson City

-Daily Jefferson City is a community newsletter sharing current events in Jefferson City, Missouri.
-Our mission is to make local news more accessible, highlight extraordinary people across the Jefferson City community, and support local organizations.
-If you like Daily Jefferson City, you can support us by subscribing to our email newsletter and sharing us with your friends and family in Jefferson City.
+Welcome to the Daily Jefferson City, your community newsletter that's anything but snooze-worthy, packed with positive, impactful local news + events across the Jefferson City, Missouri community.
+If you like the Daily Jefferson City, support us by subscribing to our email newsletter and sharing us with your friends and family in Jefferson City.

 Advertising Opportunities